History

 3.- Quality of the trophy within its species or subspecies.

-and special emphasis was placed on the fact that the animals had to be wild and indigenous.
+In short, the spirit of the awards was to distinguish the effort in the hunt more than the size of the trophy.
+They were required to always be legal according to the rules where they had been made and special emphasis was placed on the fact that the animals had to be wild and indigenous.
 To assess quality, the lists published by CIC for the European trophies, those of Boone & Crocket or SCI for the Americans, and those of RW and SCI for the rest of the world were followed.

 Three categories were established: gold, silver and bronze medals for each of the following continents: Europe, Asia, Africa and the Americas, and Oceania was excluded because it lacked indigenous species.
 These medals are given to the owner of the trophy and the hunting agent.